Mohamed Kahin Ahmed: Early life

 Mohamed Kahin Ahmed Mohamud was born in Burao, capital of the Togdheer region of Somaliland.
 He completed his primary and Quranic education in Beer in Togdheer.
 He completed his higher education at Burao Technical Institute.
 He belongs to the Rer Dahir subclan of the Habr Je'lo, part of the wider Isaaq clan-family.

 Military career

-Mohamed enlisted in the Somali National Army in 1970, after which he left for the Soviet Union and attended the Odessa Military Academy.
+Mohamed enlisted in the Somali National Army in 1970, after which he left for the Soviet Union and attended the Kyiv Higher Combined Arms Command School.
 He returned in 1973 after completing his military studies after which he was promoted to the rank of officer.
 He served in this capacity in numerous cities, including Garowe, Galkayo, Dhusomareb, Mogadishu and Hargeisa.

-He fought in the 1977 Ogaden War in the Degehabur and Jigjiga fronts and was promoted to military operative and then later to deputy commander of a battalion.
+He fought in the 1977 Ogaden War in the Degehabur and Jigjiga fronts and was promoted to military operative and later to deputy commander of a battalion.
 He later served in the Somali military intelligence wing of the 26th Division of the Somali Army, headquartered in Hargeisa.
 He also taught in a military institute in Mogadishu.